About Corbin & King

 Corbin & King then acquired the site that became

-The Wolseley, opening in November 2003.
+The Wolseley (November 2003).
 It had long been an ambition to open an all-day brasserie/café in the European style, which The Wolseley has fulfilled magnificently, achieving the highest grossing turnover of any individual restaurant in the UK.

-Rex Restaurant Associates was created to manage the future expansion of Corbin and King's interests and to allow them to focus on new opportunities in London and abroad, including The Delaunay in London's Aldwych, Brasserie Zédel in Sherwood Street, which opened in June 2012, Colbert on Sloane Square, which opened in October 2012, Fischer's on Marylebone High Street (Spring 2014) and their first hotel, The Beaumont, which opened in Mayfair at the end of September 2014.
+Corbin & KIng (formerly Rex Restaurant Associates until January 2014) was created to manage the future expansion of the company's interests and to focus on new opportunities in London and abroad, as well as manage the existing portfolio, including The Delaunay in London's Aldwych (December 2011), Brasserie Zédel in Sherwood Street (June 2012), Colbert on Sloane Square (October 2012), Fischer's on Marylebone High Street (Spring 2014), their first hotel, The Beaumont in Mayfair (September 2014) and Bellanger in Islington (December 2015).